ucb-substrate/substrate2/docs/substrate/docs/development/design/context.md

 # Context

-Substrate uses a global context that is passed around as an immutable reference.
+Substrate uses a global context that is passed around as an immutable reference with interior mutability.
 The `Context` object stores important runtime configuration such as the process in which to generate the block and the tool plugins to be used.
 It also contains a cache of generated blocks and design script results to avoid duplicate computation.